Enhanced Diffusion Sampling: Efficient Rare Event Sampling and Free Energy Calculation with Diffusion Models: Discussion

 A key consequence of replacing biased MD trajectories by independent (possibly weighted) samples is that several enhanced sampling procedures change character.
 In UmbrellaDiff, windows no longer need to be dynamically connected by slow transitions, and hidden barriers orthogonal to $\xi$ do not cause kinetic trapping within a window; overlap requirements are purely statistical and can be diagnosed and repaired using standard MBAR/WHAM tools (ESS, overlap matrices, uncertainty estimates).
 Likewise, in MetaDiff, history-dependent biasing becomes an \emph{equilibrium} sequence of thermodynamic states: each bias update defines a well-posed biased distribution that can be incorporated immediately into MBAR, allowing online diagnostics and early stopping without waiting for a fully “filled” surface.
 More broadly, once mixing is removed from the underlying sampling engine, bias variables need not correspond to slow dynamical modes, suggesting that reaction-coordinate learning and adaptive window placement may become simpler and more robust than in MD-based enhanced sampling.

-At the same time, diffusion-based enhanced sampling inherits—and in some cases amplifies—several familiar limitations.
-First, the approach relies on having a sufficiently accurate pretrained equilibrium model for the molecular system and thermodynamic conditions of interest; any model mismatch propagates into reweighted estimates.
-Second, as in all importance-sampling schemes, weight degeneracy can arise when biases are too aggressive or when the biased ensembles (and/or the unbiased target) have insufficient overlap, necessitating careful bias design, overlap diagnostics, and potentially additional intermediate states.
-Finally, the present work focuses on equilibrium properties; extending these ideas to dynamical observables will require additional structure, for example through path reweighting or consistent generative dynamical models.
+At the same time, diffusion-based enhanced sampling inherits, and in some cases amplifies, several familiar limitations.
+First, the approach relies on having a sufficiently accurate pretrained equilibrium model for the molecular system and thermodynamic conditions of interest, and our results should be interpreted as enhanced sampling relative to the base diffusion-model distribution; any model mismatch between the pretrained model and physical thermodynamics propagates into reweighted estimates.
+Second, as in all importance-sampling schemes, weight degeneracy arises when biases are too aggressive or when the biased and target ensembles have insufficient overlap.
+This was the limiting factor for 5 of 26 candidate proteins in our BioEmu benchmark whose unfolded basins span RMSD ranges beyond 2 nm: steering pushes the score field into low-density regions of the pretrained model, producing extreme importance weights and degraded effective sample sizes.
+These exclusions motivate careful bias design, overlap diagnostics, and potentially additional intermediate states.
+Third, FKC steering requires SDE integrators; unbiased sampling can instead use ODE solvers.
+SDE schemes typically require more denoising steps than ODE schemes for equivalent fidelity \cite{holderrieth2025glass}, so the wall-clock costs reported here are specific to this setting and $\Delta G$ estimates carry a quantitative dependence on the integrator and step count.

+Additionally, the present work focuses on equilibrium properties; extending these ideas to dynamical observables will require additional structure, for example through path reweighting or consistent generative dynamical models.

 Looking forward, several directions appear particularly promising.
 Methodologically, the steering framework can be combined with adaptive schemes that learn reaction coordinates or optimal bias potentials on the fly, and with automated window/tilt construction guided by MBAR diagnostics.
 Architecturally, energy-based or hybrid diffusion models that allow direct evaluation of $u(x)$ could enable tighter estimator control and new forms of biasing.